The sphericity of the Phan geometries of type Bn and Cn and the Phan-type theorem of type F4

-The paper is organized as follows: The definition of generalized Phan geometries of type $B_n$ and $C_n$ is given in Section \ref{sec:gpgs}.
-In Section \ref{sec:basics} we recall and collect some topological facts that are used later.
-Section \ref{sec:main_theorem} contains the precise statement of the Main Theorem and a proof of how it can be deduced from some technical lemmas.
-These technical lemmas are then proved in Section \ref{sec:lemmas}.
+The paper is organized as follows: The definition of generalized Phan geometries of type $A_n$, $B_n$ and $C_n$ is given in Section \ref{sec:gpgs}.
+In that section we also recall and collect some topological facts that are used later.
+Section \ref{sec:main_theorem} contains the precise statement of the Main Theorem and a proof of how it can be deduced from lemmas about the structure of certain subgeometries.
+These lemmas are then proved in Section \ref{sec:lemmas}.
 In Section \ref{sec:flip-flop-gpg} we will show that generalized Phan geometries occur as relative links in the filtration mentioned above.
-Finally, Section \ref{sec:applications} contains two applications, namely the computation of the topological finiteness length of the unitary form of $\Sp_{2n}(\field_{q^2}[t,t^{-1}])$ (Theorem~\ref{thm:finiteness_length}) and of certain hyperbolic Kac--Moody groups (Theorem~\ref{thm:finiteness_length_hyperbolic}), and the local recognition of groups that admit a weak Phan system of type $F_4$ (Theorem \ref{thm:local_recognition}).
+Finally, Section \ref{sec:applications} contains the applications described above, namely the computation of the topological finiteness length of the unitary form of $\Sp_{2n}(\field_{q^2}[t,t^{-1}])$ (Theorem~\ref{thm:finiteness_length}) and of certain hyperbolic Kac--Moody groups (Theorem~\ref{thm:finiteness_length_hyperbolic}), and the local recognition of groups that admit a weak Phan system of type $F_4$ (Theorem \ref{thm:local_recognition}).

 {\bf Acknowledgements:} The authors thank Bernhard M\"uhlherr for many very helpful discussions on how to properly define generalized Phan geometries.
-They also point out that the original unpublished proof of the Phan-type theorem of type $F_4$ was found by Gramlich, Hoffman, M\"uhlherr, and Shpectorov during an RiP stay in Oberwolfach during the summer of 2005.
+They also point out that the original unpublished proof of the Phan-type theorem of type $F_4$ was found by Hoffman, M\"uhlherr, Shpectorov and one of the authors during an RiP stay in Oberwolfach during the summer of 2005.
 Furthermore, we thank the referee for many helpful and valuable comments and suggestions.